 Evertonians got a first glimpse of exciting prospect Tom Davies in April 2016, when the young midfielder, an Academy graduate, was handed his Premier League debut from the bench in a 1-1 draw against Southampton.

 His first start followed a month later when David Unsworth and Joe Royle took temporary charge for the final-day fixture against Norwich City.

 Davies revelled in the limelight and his all-action style earned him the Man-Of-The-Match prize.

 It represented a rapid rise for the Merseyside-born player who joined Everton’s Academy at the age of 11.

-He became a first-year scholar ahead of the 2014-15 season, providing tough tackling and a wide passing range to the Under-18s' midfield.
+He became a first-year scholar ahead of the 2014/15 season, adding tough tackling and a wide passing range to the Under-18s' midfield.

-Davies’s crusade towards the Everton first team took a big step forward when he signed his first professional contract in September 2015.
+The player’s crusade towards the Everton First Team took a big step forward when he signed his first professional contract in September 2015.